Read This First

 The year marks when the original fabric was created and used.

-The Lady represents the era when she was in her dancing years.
+The Lady represents the era in which she lived her most active years.

-All measurements are taken directly from authentic historical fabrics.
-Patterns from earlier centuries can appear larger to modern eyes, so be sure to select a fabric from the right decade for your project.
+All measurements are taken directly from authentic historical textiles.
+Patterns from earlier centuries may appear larger to modern eyes, so be sure to select a fabric from the correct decade for your project.

-For historical accuracy, younger designs should never be used for earlier garments — an 1810s day dress cannot be made from an 1850s print without losing its period charm. 🌸🌸🌸🌸
+For historical accuracy, designs should not be used outside their period.
+An 1810s dress made from an 1850s print will lose its historical character.

-If you have any questions before placing your order, please contact me.
-And if you know of a Lady who deserves her own design, I would be delighted to hear her story.
+If you have any questions before placing your order, feel free to contact me.
+And if you know a Lady who deserves her own design, I would be delighted to hear her story.

 Browse for More, Patterns to Adore